Keisuke Honda: 2015 AFC Asian Cup

 Honda was included in Javier Aguirre's 23-man squad for 2015 AFC Asian Cup.
 Honda started Japan's opener match against Palestine and scored a penalty kick in their 4–0 win.
 In next match against Iraq, Honda again netted a penalty which Japan won the match 1–0 and the first goal in 2–0 win of Jordan.

 Honda participated in Japan's quarter final match against the United Arab Emirates.
 After the match ended 1–1 after extra time Honda, who was Japan's first kicker in the penalty shootout, missed his kick, shooting above the crossbar, as Japan ended up losing the shootout 5–4.

 2018 FIFA World Cup

-On 24 June 2018, Honda scored a goal against Senegal in the second match of the group stages of Group H. With this goal he became the top scoring Asian player in World Cup history and the only player to register a goal and an assist in each of the last three tournaments.
+On 24 June 2018, Honda scored a goal against Senegal in the second match of the group stages of Group H. With this goal, he became the top scoring Asian player in FIFA World Cup history and the only player to register a goal and an assist in each of the last three tournaments.
 After Japan's exit in the Round of 16, Honda announced his plan to retire from the international stage.